tryAGI/LangChain/README.md

 const string question = "Who was drinking a unicorn blood?";
 var similarDocuments = await database.GetSimilarDocuments(question, amount: 5);

-var answer = await gpt35.GenerateAsync(
+var answer = await llm.GenerateAsync(
     $"""
      Use the following pieces of context to answer the question at the end.
      If the answer is not in context then just say that you don't know, don't try to make up an answer.